space88man/kubeadm-transcripts/centos/02-sock-shop.md

 # Sock Shop Demo

-The kubeadm tutorial recommends  sock shop demo as a smoke test that the kubernetes cluster is up and running.
+The kubeadm tutorial uses the sock shop demo as a smoke test that the kubernetes cluster is up and running.

 In this transcript, we will install the sock shop demo.